This post contains affiliate links. Please see our disclosure policy.

 4. Deadlifts

 A bodyweight deadlift, also known as a good morning, is a simple yet effective exercise that targets the hamstrings, glutes, and lower back.
-This movement also strengthens the posterior chain, improves hip mobility, and helps protect your lower back from injury.
+This movement also strengthens the posterior chain, improves hip mobility, stretches your hamstrings, and helps protect your lower back from injury.

 How to Perform Deadlifts

-Start by standing with your feet hip-width apart, keeping a slight bend in your knees.
+Start by standing with your feet hip-width apart and bend your knees slightly.
 Hinge forward at the hips, maintaining a flat back and neutral spine, as you lower your torso towards the ground, sending your hips back.
 Pause when you feel a stretch in your hamstrings, then engage your glutes to return to standing.
 Complete 15 repetitions.

 5. Calf Raises

-The calf raise exercise strengthens your lower legs and improve balance without stressing your knees.
+The calf raise exercise strengthens your lower legs and improves balance without stressing your knees.

 How to Perform Calf Raises